Sausage, Lentil, and Tomato Soup

-Dried beans and lentils are a low-glycemic ingredient that’s approved for any phase of the South Beach Diet, but for phase one the serving size is limited to 1/3 to 1/2 cup.
-Since this soup has a generous amount of sausage and tomatoes in proportion to the lentils, you can have a larger serving than you could for some bean soups, but I would still limit the portion size to a small bowl for phase one.
+Dried beans and lentils are low-glycemic ingredient that’s approved for any phase of the original South Beach Diet, but for phase one the serving size is limited to 1/3 to 1/2 cup.
+Since this soup has a generous amount of sausage and tomatoes in proportion to the lentils, you can have a larger serving than you could for some bean soups, but I would still limit the portion size to a small bowl if you’re trying to lose weight.
 If you’re following another low-carb plan, use more sausage and less lentils to make this lower in carbs, but this can never be a truly low-carb soup..

 Find More Recipes Like This One:

 Check out Soup Recipes for more tasty soups.
 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.